EURO GOVT-Periphery hurt as U.S. stimulus worry hits risk assets

 in terms of removal of central bank stimulus," one trader said.

-its highest in nearly three years around 63 bps this week on
+highest in nearly three years around 63 bps and was expected to

 "The Fed is clearly testing the markets with a potential